inderjit303/32-bit-SRAM-/README.md

 This approach of using sub-circuit to create a circuit schematic is known as 'Modular design approach' i.e breaking bigger circuit into smaller parts.

 ## 8-Bit SRAM cell circuit simulation:
-After making the schematic and generating the netlist, similar steps are carried out to simulate the circuit adn get the desired output as shown below:
+After making the schematic and generating the netlist, similar steps are carried out to simulate the circuit and get the desired output as shown below:

 <p align="center">